juxor/afaq/markdown/secI5.md

 from a few violent people, a few idlers and some degenerates, by opening a school for idleness and violence"_ [**Op.
 Cit.**, p.
 101 and p.
-132] The libertarian perspective on crime does not rest on an idealised vision of people. _"We do not believe"_, as Malatesta suggested, _"in the infallibility, nor even the general goodness of the masses"_, rather _"we believe even less in the infallibility and goodness of those who seize power and legislate"_ and so we must _"avoid the creation of bodies specialising in police work"_.
+132] The libertarian perspective on crime does not rest on an idealised vision of people. _"We do not believe"_, as Malatesta suggested, _in the infallibility, nor even the general goodness of the masses"_, rather _"we believe even less in the infallibility and goodness of those who seize power and legislate"_ and so we must _"avoid the creation of bodies specialising in police work"_.
 [**Errico Malatesta: His Life and Ideas**, p.
 109 and p.
-108] As George Barrett argued:
+108] After all, as George Barrett argued:

 > _"All that we can say is that . . . disputes are very much better settled without the interference of authority.
 If the two [parties] were reasonable,